 - Camp set up in advance, larger stand-up tents, cots, sit-down dinner with table service

-- Additional rates apply based on exact provisions, itinerary and menu
+- Up-charge rates apply based on exact provisions, trip length and menu

 - Custom dates available – please inquire